|Major Groups > Gilled Mushrooms > Pale-Spored > Collybioid > Tricholomopsis sulphureoides|

 "Tricholomopsis sulfureoides" (with an F) is a spelling error made by the original author of the species (Peck, 1872), and this error is sometimes repeated in field guides and online.

-Ecology: Saprobic on the wood of conifers, especially hemlocks; causing a brown rot; usually growing gregariously or in clusters; summer and fall; more common in the Great Lakes region and northeastern North America than elsewhere, but occasionally reported in the Rocky Mountains, the southeastern United States, and on the West Coast.
-The illustrated and described collections are from Illinois and Québec.
+Ecology: Saprobic on the wood of conifers, especially hemlocks—or on the wood of hardwoods undergoing a brown rot; usually growing gregariously or in clusters; summer and fall; more common in the Great Lakes region and northeastern North America than elsewhere, but occasionally reported in the Rocky Mountains, the southeastern United States, and on the West Coast.
+The illustrated and described collections are from Illinois.

 Cap: 2–6 cm; at first convex with an incurved margin, becoming broadly convex or flat; dry; subtomentose when young, becoming finely scaly to stretched-fibrillose overall, with a subtomentose marginal zone; bright yellow when fresh, but soon fading to dull yellow and developing whitish spots and streaks; bruising slightly brownish in places.